Gram-Negative Bloodstream Infection

 Follow the conference on Twitter #GramNegativeBSI

-This conference focuses on the effective management and reduction of Gram-negative bloodstream infection in line the National Programme ambition to halve healthcare associated Gram-negative bloodstream infections by March 2021.
+This conference focuses on the effective management and reduction of Gram-negative bloodstream infection in line with the National Programme ambition to halve healthcare associated Gram-negative bloodstream infections by March 2021.

 “The case for addressing infections within the NHS is clear…if we can achieve these reductions, the benefit to patients is immense.”
 Ruth May Executive Director of Nursing, NHS Improvement, Deputy CNO & National Director for Infection Prevention and Control